smlnj/prettyprint/README.md

 ## Documentation

 The following files are located in the doc directory:
-[This documentation is currently for Version 8.5.
-It needs to be updated for Version 10.0]
+[This documentation is currently for Version 8.5, and needs to be updated for Version 10.0.]

 - doc/str-PrettyPrint.{adoc, html}, the interface documentation

 - doc/prettyprint-manual.{adoc, html}, the manual for the prettyprinter library

-A tech report with deeper documentation of the design and history is being prepared and should be available by early September, 2023.
+A tech report with deeper documentation of the design and its background being prepared and should be available by early September, 2023.